xirimuli/MIST-LFT/Readme.md

-# A Multi-Indicator Coupled Spatio-Temporal Latent Factorization of Tensors Model for Signal Recovery in Wireless Sensor Networks
+# A Spatiotemporally-Regularized Latent Factorization of Tensors Model for Representation Learning of Nonstandard Environmental Sensing Data

-## 📌 Introduction

-Wireless Sensor Networks (WSNs) have gained increasing attention as a key enabler of intelligent sensing across diverse applications.
-However, in practical deployments, WSNs often encounter missing data caused by various internal or external factors, such as sudden sensor failures or intentional sabotage.
+Wireless Sensor Networks (WSNs) are an essential component of intelligent environmental monitoring systems.
+However, the sensing data collected by WSNs are often **nonstandard** due to issues such as missing values, sudden sensor failures, or wireless signal dropouts.

-Low-rank matrix approximation (LRMA) methods are widely adopted to recover missing data in WSNs.
-Nevertheless, existing LRMA-based approaches focus on modeling single indicators, neglecting the inherent correlations among multiple indicators — thereby limiting recovery accuracy.

-To address this issue, this paper proposes a **M**ulti-**I**ndicator coupled **S**patio-**T**emporal **L**atent **F**actorization of **T**ensors (**MIST-LFT**) model.
-Its core innovations are:
+To tackle this challenge, we propose **SR-LFT (Spatiotemporally-Regularized Latent Factorization of Tensors)**, a novel representation learning model designed for nonstandard environmental sensing data.

+---

+## 🚀 Key Ideas
+1. **Latent Factorization of Tensors (LFT) Framework**
+   - Jointly models multiple sensing indicators.
-1. A tensor latent factorization framework that **couples multi-indicator data**, incorporating a learnable weighted *L₂-norm* to adaptively balance each indicator’s contribution during training.
+   - Introduces a *learnable indicator-loss weight* to adaptively balance the contribution of each indicator during training.
-2. Explicit modeling of **spatio-temporal correlations** via regularization constraints, enabling the model to capture both spatial topology and temporal dynamics of WSNs.

-As a result, MIST-LFT effectively exploits **multi-indicator coupling** and **spatio-temporal structure**, achieving significantly higher recovery accuracy — especially under high missing rates.

-Extensive experiments on two real-world WSN datasets demonstrate that MIST-LFT consistently outperforms six state-of-the-art baselines.
+2. **Spatiotemporal Regularization**
+   - Explicitly incorporates both **spatial structures** and **temporal patterns** as regularization constraints.
+   - Enhances the model’s ability to leverage dependencies across multiple sensing indicators.

+---

+## ✨ Contributions
+- A new tensor-based latent factorization model with spatiotemporal regularization.
+- Adaptive weighting mechanism for heterogeneous sensing indicators.
+- Significant improvements in representation learning for nonstandard WSN data.

+---

+## 📊 Experimental Results
+We evaluate SR-LFT on **two real-world WSN datasets** with high missing rates.
+- SR-LFT consistently and significantly outperforms **six state-of-the-art baselines**.
+- Demonstrates strong robustness in handling missing values while preserving spatiotemporal correlations.

 ---